usc-isi-i2/kgtk/docs/transform/sample.md

 Alternatively, `--input-count N` and `--desired-count n` may be provided.
 The sampling probability will be computed.
-The number of output records may not exactly match the desired count.
+The number of output records may not exactly match the desired countm unless `--exact` is specified.

 This command defaults to `--mode=NONE` since it doesn't attach special meaning to particular columns.